NateLapak/NateLapak/README.md

 </div>

 - 👋 Welcome to my personal github page!
-- 👀 I’m interested in Mathematics, Computer Science, Mobile and Web development, ML & AI and Game development.
+- 👀 I’m interested in Mathematics, Statistics, Computer Science, Web development, ML & AI.
 - 👀 In my free time, I like staying active, spending time with friends and family and playing on my guitar or piano.
 - 🌱 I’m currently learning IOS development and continuing to learn about different ML/AI topics.
 - 📫 How to reach me: Use my email nathan.lapak@gmail.com or on my github profile @NateLapak or https://github.com/NateLapak.